EmberHeavyIndustries/HID2AMI/README.md

 | No additional restrict| You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.  |

-**HID2AMI BOOTLOADER** is free to download, copy and redistribuite.
+###**HID2AMI BOOTLOADER** is free to download, copy and redistribuite.

-**HID2AMI APP** is distribuited by request to the author, and each instance is strictly tied 1:1 to a particular HID2AMI board.
+###**HID2AMI APP** is distribuited by request from the author; each instance is strictly tied 1:1 to a particular HID2AMI board.
+You are not allowed to copy and distribuite HID2AMI APP in any medium or format.

-This is why I would like to share this project with other of Amiga fans, but I would not definitively like finding some "wise guy" making money by cloning and selling my project without having spent a minute on helping develop it.

-Within 2019/1Q I should be able to manage having a small number of ready assembled boards; I will notify here their availability, should anyone be ineterested in buying a complete one from me, rather than build one on his own from the gerbers.

-**WARRANTY AND IMPORTANT NOTES
+##**Warranty Disclaimer and Limitation of Liability